 - Strava – one of the most popular sports apps out there, Strava is a great way to share your activities with others and join challenges to give your training structure.

-- Always Aim High Virtual Events – many events have had to be cancelled and your race diary may now be unexpectedly free.
-Tap into the spirit of friendly competition and enter virtual events where you choose your activity to take part.
+- Virtual events – tap into the spirit of friendly competition and enter virtual events where you choose your activity to take part.
 You could even challenge your friends to join you!

 We’d love to hear how you are keeping up with training at home, or if you’re happy to just head out in any weather – let us know in the comments or share your updates on social media with #MyPursuit.